mbkarle/project-jeff/src/pages/index.md

   summaries:
     - label: Professional summary
       text: I blend product strategy, interaction, visual design and motion prototyping to deliver research-validated solutions.
-I’m deeply passionate about solving problems that are human universal.
+I’m passionate about solving problems that are human universal.
 Currently leading a team of designers & researchers to pioneer creative learning experiences that blend the best of online and offline worlds at Monthly.
     - label: Personal summary
       text: For every portfolio there’s an untold story.
 I’m the middle child of first-generation Taiwanese immigrants, and I never thought I could be doing something creative as a profession.
-Some might describe me as a musician, artist, home cook, dog dad, ultrarunner, national champion, world record holder, and more...
+Some might describe me as a musician, artist, home cook, dog dad, ultrarunner, national champion, world record holder, and [more](/about)...
 workExamples:
   - tags:
       - UX/UI Design